mehdi-lamrani/spark-training-v2.0/session 4/streaming/exercises/README.md

   OR

- - run : `spark-submit spark-tcp.py`
+ - run : `spark-submit spark-tcp.py`<br>
    YOU NEED TO EDIT THE PY FILE TO INSERT YOU CHOSEN PORTS FIRST

-- Check that the output of the streams is written in the hdfs folders for each stream
+- Check that the output of the streams is written in the corresponding hdfs folders for each stream

 - Explore the Spark Stream Web UI if you have the chance to do so.